GauZen/python101/docs/numpy/exercises/gaussian_elimination_eye.rst

 ==================================

-Solving systems of linear equations is one of the basic tasks in numerical mathematics -- hence it is also one of the basic tasks in computational materials science.
+Solving systems of linear equations is one of the basic tasks in numerical mathematics---hence it is also one of the basic tasks in computational materials science.
 A system of linear equations like

 .. math::